Xiaomi Robot Vacuum Review

 To toggle that hit the button on the unit or from within the app and it will clean a roughly 5 x 5 virtual square.

-The Xiaomi Mi robot vacuum specs state that it has enough battery for 2.5 hours of cleaning on one charge.
+The Roborock S5 robot vacuum specs state that it has enough battery for 2.5 hours of cleaning on one charge.
 I don’t quite know how accurate that is, but I will say 1 full charge is enough to clean my entire apartment once.

 When it feels the battery is low, the smart vacuum automatically returns to dock at its home state and recharge.
 If you have a bigger home, or multiple floors, no worries.
 After the Xiaomi recharges, it remembers its last location and returns to continue the cleaning cycle instead of starting over from scratch.

 While the Xiaomi robot vacuum is a “smart robot”, I usually take about 10 minutes to adjust the house to make its job easier.
-I have floor length curtains, so I tuck those up on a sill; I move laundry baskets and random socks or things off the floor.
+I have floor length curtains, so I tuck those up on a sill; I move laundry baskets and random charging cords off the floor.

-The robot vacuum goes around furniture legs quite well but if I remember, I try to put my dining chairs upside down on the dining table so it has more room to maneuver.
+The robot vacuum goes around furniture legs quite well but if I have the time, I try to put my dining chairs upside down on the dining table so it has free range to maneuver.
 The rest of my furniture I leave as is.

-I bought the 2nd generation Xiaomi robot vacuum on Amazon for $550.
+I bought the 2nd generation Xiaomi robot vacuum for around $550.
 The product is imported from China but sold direct by Roborock, so you still get the 12 month warranty as well as free returns within 30 days.
-Mine arrived in 2 days with free shipping!

-The price in China is less (I believe for $350 for the 2nd generation Xiaomi vacuum and $450 for the rose gold version) but unfortunately you do have to pay more if you want it in the US, as it needs to be imported.
+The price in China is less (I believe for ~$350 for the 2nd generation Xiaomi vacuum and ~$450 for the rose gold version) but unfortunately you do have to pay more if you want it in the US, as it needs to be imported.
+If you’re buying it and located in the US, no issues with the electrical plug – I received the vacuum with a US charging cord.

 Check back on Amazon frequently as I’ve noticed the price fluctuates and occasionally the seller even offers coupons.
-As of this writing, the Xiaomi Mi robot vacuum is being sold for $500.
+As of this writing, the Xiaomi Roborock vacuum is being sold for ~$550.
 If you compare it to the iRobot roomba 980, which retails for $899, it wins on price alone.

 Minimal Lifetime Costs